The Ultimate Guide to Test-Driving a New City Before You Move There

 Here are a few slightly unexpected expert tips:

-- Check things out through your pet’s POV: If you’re moving with a dog, it’s a good idea to check out how pet-friendly an area is, says Danit Zivan, co-founder of Bark Buildings, which partners with apartments to create pet amenity programs.
+• Check things out through your pet’s POV: If you’re moving with a dog, it’s a good idea to check out how pet-friendly an area is, says Danit Zivan, co-founder of Bark Buildings, which partners with apartments to create pet amenity programs.
 “Is the community welcoming to pet lovers?
-Usually you can gauge this by the number of pet stores, doggy daycares, and dog-friendly restaurants in the neighborhood,” Zivan says.
-“As pet parents, we have strong emotional connections to our dogs and it helps to know your dog will adjust well to a new environment and have options to socialize in their community.”
+Usually, you can gauge this by the number of pet stores, doggy daycares, and dog-friendly restaurants in the neighborhood,” Zivan says.
+“As pet parents, we have strong emotional connections to our dogs, and it helps to know your dog will adjust well to a new environment and have options to socialize in their community.”

-- Sign up for a walking tour: Go ahead, sign up for the ghost tour or the best burger food crawl or the guided history walk.
-“Yes, a walking tour screams ‘tourist’” says Rostislav Shetman, founder of 9Kilo Moving.
+• Sign up for a walking tour: Go ahead, sign up for the ghost tour or the best burger food crawl or the guided history walk.
+“Yes, a walking tour screams ‘tourist,’” says Rostislav Shetman, founder of 9Kilo Moving.
 “But, it really does help you get a feel of the city and get acquainted with what’s where.”

-- Try out an Airbnb experience: Staying in an Airbnb can give you an authentic residential experience while you’re test-running a city.
+• Try out an Airbnb experience: Staying in an Airbnb can give you an authentic residential experience while test-running a city.
 But Airbnb also offers “Airbnb Experiences,” which allows you to engage in activities designed by locals, points out Ashley Baskin, a licensed real estate agent who is on the advisory board of Home Life Digest.
 This could include painting walls with a local street artist, taking a salsa dancing class, tending an urban garden or stargazing with an astronomer.

 Networking in a New City

-In addition to co-working spaces, check-in with your community’s chamber of commerce or economic development office to find out what opportunities exist for young professionals, business owners, or those ready to take the next step in their careers.
+In addition to co-working spaces, check in with your community’s chamber of commerce or economic development office to find out what opportunities exist for young professionals, business owners or those ready to take the next step in their careers.

 How to Make Friends as an Adult